shivannis/xandr-docs-public/xandr-docs/articles/invest/auditing-creatives.md

 - the creatives will run on resold inventory, so the buyer doesn't have   to submit those creatives for audit since publishers may allow unaudited creatives to run.
 - the creatives are not ready to serve.
 For example, the buyer wants to edit the content later, or the third-party offer has not been activated.

-## Auditing Timeline and Priority
+## Auditing timeline and priority

 Creatives are audited in the order that they are received with a target completion time of one business day from the submission time.
 Priority audits, which are available for an additional fee, are completed within two business hours.

+> [!NOTE]
-**Note:** Buyers should speak with their Xandr business representative to enable priority audits for their account.
+> Buyers should speak with their Xandr business representative to enable priority audits for their account.

 We always try to deliver on our SLA by keeping to the one business day timeframe.
 However, circumstances sometimes prevent us from meeting this exact time.

+> [!NOTE]
-**Note:** Requests for priority auditing should not be submitted using the Support Form.
+> Requests for priority auditing should not be submitted using the Support Form.
 Buyers should contact their Xandr business representative for the contract supplement.
 The Xandr Support team cannot process requests for priority auditing.

 Select one of the following audit options from the **Creative Quality** section: